DSIDEWeb/dsideweb.github.io/resources/index.md

 * Introduction to Algorithms [Udacity](https://www.udacity.com/course/viewer#!/c-cs215) **#Intermediate**
 * Full stack Foundations [Udacity](https://www.udacity.com/course/full-stack-foundations--ud088 ) **#Intermediate**

-This should be a good base for you to start our program .
-If your programming is shaky or you don't have experience in Python, it would be best that you start with these classes.
+This should be a good base for you to start our programme.
+If your programming is shaky or you don’t have experience in Python, it would be best that you start with these classes.

 #### Web

 * Introduction to JavaScript [Udacity](https://www.udacity.com/course/viewer#!/c-ud804/) **#Beginner**
-* The Django Book [DjangoBook](http://www.djangobook.com/) (not a class but great to learn Django) **#Intermediate**
+* The Django Book [DjangoBook](http://www.djangobook.com/) (not a class but, great to learn Django) **#Intermediate**

 ### Data Science

 * Intro to Data Analysis [Udacity](https://www.udacity.com/course/intro-to-data-analysis--ud170) **#Beginner**

-The courses below are primarily aimed at Phase 2 of the program (Dec/Jan).
+The courses below are primarily aimed at Phase 2 of the programme (December/January).
 It depends mainly on what project a student is working on.

 * Practical Machine Learning (from Johns Hopkins University) **#Intermediate**
 * Cluster Analysis in Data Mining (from Jiawei Han) **#Intermediate**